-Ulster Bank’s chief executive in the Republic, Jane Howard, told the lender’s 2,800 staff that “no decision has been taken” on the future of the company.
-Photograph: Dara Mac Donaill
+Ulster Bank's chief executive in the Republic, Jane Howard, told the lender's 2,800 staff on Thursday that "no decision has been taken" on the future of the company.

 It follows The Irish Times reporting that the board of its parent, NatWest, will decide on a proposal this evening to wind down the business after more than 160 years in the market.
 The move will likely result in the break-up of Ulster Bank's €20.5 billion loan book and result in jobs being cut on a phased basis.